JosephRHopkins88/JosephRHopkins88/README.md

 - 👋 Hi, I’m Joseph Hopkins
 - 👀 I’m interested in Software Development
 - 🌱 I’m currently learning Full Stack at Codeup and graduate in September of 2021
-- 📫 How to reach me josephrhopkins88@gmail.com
+- 📫 How to reach me email me @ josephrhopkins88@gmail.com
 - Checkout my linked at linkedin.com/in/joseph-r-hopkins

 <!---